getify/foi-lang/Foi-Guide.md

 deft Effect.User.Retry(<attempt: int, cause: string>) ^bool;
 ```

 The parameter position declares the **payload type**: the shape of the value a perform site supplies.
-The return position declares the **resume type**: the shape of the value the handler passes to its resumption callable, which becomes the perform-site expression's value. `^empty` marks a fire-and-forget effect where the caller ignores the resume.
+The return position declares the **resume type**: the shape of the value the handler passes to its resumption callable, which becomes the perform-site expression's value. `^empty` marks an effect whose resume carries no information -- the handler still resumes the perform site, the caller just has nothing to read from it.

 The `Effect.` prefix is not decorative; it signals to the compiler that this `deft` names an effect kind, not a plain type alias.
 Only `Effect.`-prefixed names may appear on the LHS of a perform site, on the LHS of a `~<*` handler operator, or in an `:Effects(..)` clause on a function's type declaration.